unclereeemus/ytmp/README.md

   -vl <[+|-]#>	set volume. can be an absolute number or <+|-># to current volume (as in -vl +30, -vl -30, -vl 80) -ff <secs>	seek forward <seconds>
   -bb <secs>	seek backward <seconds>
-  -dur		learn the position and duration of song
+  -dur		get the position and duration of song

   l [#|s] 	play the song that was played before this one or # before this one or
 		pass s to select from the history file with fzf.